JuanHasbunZem/genshinimpactfansite/README.md

 ## Description
 Originally this project was meant to be created in React as a database site to add characters and display them.
 Due to errors and not as familiar with React as expected, the project was redone in C#/java as a "proof of concept" and blueprint for future redesign once Im more comfortable with React.

 As such, this project is mostly a database with viewable roster for Genshin Impact Characters, with some expandability for the future.
+Some features such as Equipment and Bestiary are present but not functional as they are future MVPs, and basically just the ground work at this point.

+Currently, the Characters database is a viewable page by anyone and is missing full functions such as Update and Delete.
+The idea is that for demonstration purposes, there is no point in creating additional code for Authorization at this time.
+When the site is transfered over to React there will be full CRUD processes, and it sill be hidden behind an Admin authorization - with no current plans to make accounts a feature of this site (this may or may not change in the future).

 ## Known Bugs